VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 A. Reporting Sexual Harassment and Other Sexual Misconduct

-The University requires that all employees report incidents of Sexual Harassment and/or Other Sexual Misconduct to the Title IX Coordinator.
+The University requires that all employees, who are not confidential employees, report incidents of Sexual Harassment and/or Other Sexual Misconduct to the Title IX Coordinator.
 The Employee must report all relevant details of the incident:

 1. Name of the Victim